-CSU 145 ESTATE PLANNING AND

-ADMINISTRATION OF ESTATES 3 UNITS
+145 ESTATE PLANNING AND ADMINISTRATION OF ESTATES 3 UNITS

-Propagation "C" grade or higher or "Page" in PARA
+Prerequisite: "C" grade or higher or "Pass" in PARA 100 or equivalent 3 hours lecture

 Overview of the subject of planning an owner's estate, including a review of the customary means of accomplishing estate planning objectives including wills, trusts, taxation, asset protection, and gift-giving programs.
 The law of wills, estates and estate administration including testate and intestate estates, and the law of descent and distribution will also be discussed.